mlromramse/hitta/readme.md

 Write a simple alias in your .bash_rc, .bash_completion or similar like this:

-    alias tyda='/home/your/path/to/tyda.py'
+    alias hitta='/home/your/path/to/hitta.py'

-After that you can translate anywhere in your terminal window by typing:
+After that you can lookup a number anywhere in your terminal window by typing:

-    tyda the_word_you_want_to_translate
+    hitta the_number_of_interest